 What are the time limits for immigration judicial review?

-In order to judicially review a Home Office decision, an application for permission needs to be lodged with the relevant court promptly or, in any event, within three months of the date of the decision in accordance with CPR Part 54.5.1(a)-(b) which can be accessed here.
+In order to judicially review a Home Office decision, an application for permission needs to be lodged with the relevant court promptly or, in any event, within three months of the date of the decision in accordance with CPR Part 54.5.1(a)-(b).

 Note that this time limit cannot be extended with the agreement of the Home Office.

 A failure to lodge a claim for judicial review within this timeframe may result in permission being refused if no adequate reason for the delay is provided.

 If you are lodging a claim for judicial review after the deadline for submission, extra information is required such as the reason for delay and any grounds for an extension of time application.
 Judges can take a robust approach when enforcing the time limit, so any reason would need to be exceptional.

 It is essential, therefore, to seek legal advice at the earliest possible stage to ensure that all time limits are complied with.